-- 2.47 The Council is hugely committed to improving cycling infrastructure, and has invested heavily to increase public availability of bicycle parking spaces, stands, bicycle lockers and racks at different locations across the borough to ensure the increased demand for bicycle parking is fulfilled. - 2.48 A key part of this offer are cycle hangars, which are provided in residential areas to enable those who want to cycle but do not have the space to store a bicycle in their homes, somewhere convenient and secure to keep their bicycles.
-Hackney has the highest number of cycle hangars in London, with over 570 located across the borough, providing secure cycle parking to 3,000 residents. - 2.49 Parking Services took over the day to day running of cycle hangars in April 2019, and since then have improved the management of vacant hangars, with over 500 previously vacant spaces being let to cyclists in the borough.
+- 2.45 The Council is hugely committed to improving cycling infrastructure, and has invested heavily to increase public availability of bicycle parking spaces, stands, bicycle lockers and racks at different locations across the borough to ensure the increased demand for bicycle parking is fulfilled. - 2.46 A key part of this offer are cycle hangars, which are provided in residential areas to enable those who want to cycle but do not have the space to store a bicycle in their homes, somewhere convenient and secure to keep their bicycles.
+Hackney has the highest number of cycle hangars in London, with over 650 located across the borough, providing secure cycle parking to nearly 4,000 residents. - 2.47 Parking Services took over the day to day running of cycle hangars in April 2019, and since then have improved the management of vacant hangars, with over 500 previously vacant spaces being let to cyclists in the borough.
 On-street, this has seen the vacancy rate fall to less than 1%.
-In addition, over 150 new hangars have been installed on our streets and estates over this period, providing parking for a further 900 cyclists. - 2.50 Despite this work, the popularity of the scheme continues to exceed the number of spaces that are available, and we continue to bid for funding to grow the service further.
-The parking hierarchy of kerbside space (table 1.2) has been updated in this PEP to reflect the Council's commitment to prioritising the use of kerbside space for providing parking for residents who wish to cycle, over the parking of vehicles. - 2.51 Cargo bicycles are specially made to carry multiple passengers, large items or bulky loads.
-Depending on their intended use sizes may vary as well as some can come with an electric assist option which can help when carrying heavy loads and going up hills.
-The Zero Emissions Network (ZEN) which provides advice and services to switch to low emission energy and travel options offers residents and businesses in the London's City Fringe area the possibility of trailing cargo bicycles and potentially being eligible for grants to purchase them32.
-As these bicycles become more popular, demand for availability of safe parking storage increases. - 2.52 Accessible bicycles designed for people with disabilities offer children and adults with different needs the possibility to cycle.
+In addition, over 200 new hangars have been installed on our streets and estates over this period, providing parking for a further 1,200 cyclists. - 2.48 Despite this work, the popularity of the scheme continues to exceed the number of spaces that are available, which is why Hackney recently announced its intentions to introduce a further 4,000 secure cycle parking spaces by 2026, which will more than double the current number of spaces available.
+The parking hierarchy of kerbside space (see table 1.2) has been updated in this PEP to reflect the Council's commitment to prioritising the use of kerbside space for providing parking for residents who wish to cycle, over the parking of vehicles. - 2.49 Cargo bicycles are specially made to carry multiple passengers, large items or bulky loads.
+Depending on their intended use sizes may vary and somecan come with an electric power assist option that can help when carrying heavy loads and going up hills. - 2.50 The Zero Emissions Network (ZEN), which provides advice and services on switching to low emission energy and travel options, offers residents and businesses in the London City Fringe area the possibility of trailing cargo bicycles and potentially being eligible for grants to purchase them30.
+As these bicycles become more popular, demand for the availability of safe parking storage for them will increase.

+- 2.51 There is also access for the public to a on-demand cargo bike hiring service, Cargo Bike Share, the scheme is available through ZEN.
+There are currently four locations in Hackney and the bikes are available for either immediate hire or reservations through the Beryl app. - 2.52 Accessible bicycles designed for people with disabilities offer children and adults with different needs the possibility to cycle.
 There are different types of bicycles tailored to the specific needs the rider may have.
 People with disabilities are at the top of our hierarchy of parking needs and availability of safe parking storage for these bicycles should be a priority as cycling for disabled people is becoming more accessible.